hanahmed05/power_outages/index.md

 # Introduction

-This report explores the **Power Outages Dataset**, which consists of **1,536 rows** and **57 features**, providing a comprehensive view of power outages across the United States.
-Compiled by Sayanti Mukherjee, Roshanak Nateghi, and Makaran Hastak, this dataset is a valuable resource for understanding the interplay between socioeconomic factors and the resilience of the U.S. electrical grid.

-The motivation for analyzing this dataset stems from the growing importance of addressing how climate change and economic disparities affect power infrastructure.
-By examining this data, we aim to uncover trends and relationships that can inform utility companies, policymakers, and stakeholders about equitable energy distribution and the effects of demographic and economic factors on electricity usage.
+In this report, we will explore the **Power Outages** dataset composed by Sayanti Mukherjee, Roshanak Nateghi, and Makaran Hastak and perform quantitative analysis on a selection of its provided features.
+This dataset contains **1536 rows** or entries and **57 columns** or features.

+The motivation for choosing the power outages dataset stems from our desire to gain a better understanding of how socioeconomic factors play a role in the manufacturing and maintanence of United States' electrical grid.
+This will help us gain a better understanding of what groups may be at risk of suffering from the increasingly devestating effects of climate change and how utility companies respond to more marginal socioeconomic and geographical groups in the U.S.
 ---

 ## Investigative Question

+We decided to choose a question which would elucidate how utility companies might choose which states to expand into and how socioeconomic/geographical features may affect the prevalencce of electricity usage in a state.
-This report is guided by the following research question:

-**How do a state's total gross state product and its population proportion in urban clusters affect the total residential electricity sales?**
+The question that this report seeks to answer is the following: **How do a state's total gross state product and its population proportion in urban clusters affect the total residential electricity sales?**

-This question seeks to shed light on how socioeconomic and geographical factors influence electricity consumption, helping utility companies prioritize investments and improve energy accessibility.

 ---